kmshraj/trayproject/README.md

 # INSTALLATION

-We need install this package to work with this repository, as you can see Protractor is not installed as Global Package as soon as we will install using our Package file inside the repository.
+We need install this package to work with this repository, as you can see Protractor is not installed as Global Package,we will install using our Package file inside the repository.
 ~~~~bash
 $ npm install -g webdriver-manager      # Install Webdriver Manager
 $ webdriver-manager update              # Updated Webdriver Manager